-People are being invited to become a Special Constable.
+People looking for an exciting challenge that will give them new skills are being invited to become a Special Constable.

-The latest recruitment evening will be held at North Lancs Training Group, Grange Lane, Accrington, at 7pm on Thursday, January 24.
-Specials will become involved in the Blackburn, Darwen, Hyndburn and Ribble Valley areas.
+The latest recruitment evening will be held at Clitheroe Police Office, Station Road, at 7pm on Thursday, February 21.
+The event is aimed at those who wish to become involved in the Blackburn, Darwen, Hyndburn and Ribble Valley areas.

-Specials coordinator Nigel Walker added: “Being a Special gives a fantastic sense of being part of a professional team and the opportunities to learn important skills that can also be used in everyday life.
-The feeling that you are helping individuals and the wider community in all manner of ways gives a real sense of achievement.
+Specials coordinator Nigel Walker, who is coordinating the recruitment event, added: “Being a Special gives a fantastic sense of being part of a professional team and the opportunities to learn important skills that can also be used in everyday life.
+The feeling you are helping individuals and the wider community in all manner of ways gives a real sense of achievement.

 “The work for Specials is wide ranging - from general patrol to the policing of serious incidents and large scale events.”

-The recruitment evening will allow people to hear more from other Special Constables and ask questions.
-For more information, contact Nigel Walker on 01254 353225 or email Nigel.email@example.com
+The event will allow people to hear more from other Special Constables and ask any questions they may have.
+Places are limited, so people are asked to register their interest with Nigel Walker on 01254 353225 or via Nigel.firstname.lastname@example.org